DBZoo - Talent without discipline is like an Octopus on rollerskates.

 • register_class(filter, function)

-The register set of functions act as filters only handing message to the registered callbacks when something is of interest.
+The register set of functions act as filters only handing a message to the registered callbacks when something is of interest.
 This saves the scripts from having to perform these tests.
-Currently the callbacks are registered as string type rather than functions, support for both may occur in future release this is only done for coding simplicity.
+Currently, the callbacks are registered as string type rather than functions, support for both may occur in a future release.
+This is only done for coding simplicity.

 function init()